 For information, contact Montana Fish, Wildlife and Parks

 Kalispell, MT 59901

-The 18,500-acre National Bison Range, established in 1908, is one of the oldest wildlife refuges in the nation and consists of native Palouse Prairie, forests, wetlands and streams.
+The 18,500-acre National Bison Range, established in 1908 and now managed by the Confederated Salish and Kootenai Tribes, is one of the oldest wildlife refuges in the nation and consists of native Palouse Prairie, forests, wetlands and streams.
 More than 200 species of birds share the area with 350 to 450 bison.
 The entrance to the National Bison Range is located off Highway 200 at Moiese and is most easily accessed from Highway 93 about 75 miles south of Kalispell.

 For information, contact National Bison Range